webblepebbles/MetalRenderr/README.md

 - Shaders are not yet supported yet, they might be added in the future
 - This should be compatible with most other mods, if it isn't please add a Issue

 ---

+# FAQs
+- Why is this version diffrent from the Modrinth version?

+  It is diffrent because I can't make a new version for every bug fix, performance buff or Library edit.
+It is inefficent so I would make a new version for Modrinth every stable release and major bug clearance (a group of bugs that I fixed) or a new feature etc etc. I cannot flood the Modrinth page with 20 new releases every 5 days or so.

+- When will Forge/Neoforge/Quilt be added?

+  I probably won't make support for other loaders in the future but for now, only Fabric is supported because its the most lightweight and popular.

+- Can I run MetalRender on non-Apple Silicon hardware?

+  Yes you can!
+But there just might be a crash, best case scenario it just doesn't offer any benefits.
+I'm working to add other optimisation features that don't need
+  Apple Silicon to run so that even Intel/AMD/Nvidia people can enjoy MetalRender.
+You can expect that maybe next year, I'm busy with school and everything!

+- Where can I put suggestions?

+  There is a Suggestion tag on the Issues tab now!
+Please share your suggestions for MetalRender, I'm open to all suggestions and thanks for your help making
+  MetalRender better for everyone!
+---

 ## Install